IEEE 1284: Modes

 Most recent computers that include a parallel port can operate the port in ECP or EPP mode, or both simultaneously.

 IEEE-1284 requires that bi-directional device communication is always initiated in Nibble Mode.
 If the host receives no reply in this mode, it will assume that the device is a legacy printer, and enter Compatibility Mode.
 Otherwise, the best mode that is supported on both sides of the connection is negotiated between the host and client devices by exchanging standardized Nibble Mode messages.

-IEEE 1284 connectors and cables
+Connectors and cables

 An IEEE-compliant cable must meet several standards of wiring and quality.
 Three types of connectors are defined: